tdenningTRI/ADIS16460/README.md

 During initialization, sets startTime member to time since the epoch in nanoseconds.

-The dataready pin is pulled high when data is available as frequently as set in sampleRate. lastTime updates the time of the last sample similarly to startTime initialization.
+The dataready pin can be any gpio pin.
+It is pulled high when data is available as frequently as set in sampleRate. lastTime updates the time of the last sample similarly to startTime initialization.